Juan Bautista Alberdi: Diplomacy

 Alberdi met the French emperor Napoleon III, who granted the French recognition to the Confederation.
-Alberdi convinced him as well to remove the French diplomat at the State of Buenos Aires, and send another to the Confederation instead.
+Alberdi also convinced him to withdraw the French diplomat at the State of Buenos Aires and send another to the Confederation instead.
 Alberdi began negotiations with the marquis Pedro José Pidal for the Spanish recognition of the Argentine independence in 1857.
 He proposed two treaties between both countries: in the first, Spain would decline further sovereignty claims over the Argentine territory, and the second opened the country to commerce.
-He proposed as well that the Confederation would take the international debt of the former Viceroyalty of the Río de la Plata, the predecessor State of Argentina under Spanish rule; excluding those belonging to Bolivia, Paraguay and Uruguay (who had also been part of the viceroyalty, but became different countries).
-The treaties were signed in 1857 and 1859, and ratified on February 26, 1860.
+He proposed as well that the Confederation would take the international debt of the former Viceroyalty of the Río de la Plata, the predecessor State of Argentina under Spanish rule; excluding those belonging to Bolivia, Paraguay and Uruguay (who had also been part of the viceroyalty but became different countries).
+The treaties were signed in 1857 and 1859 and ratified on February 26, 1860.
 The Spanish queen Isabella II confirmed the treaties.
 However, the governor of Buenos Aires Carlos Tejedor rejected Alberdi's negotiations.

 He also met Rosas, who was living in Southampton since he left power.
 The Argentine Confederation and the State of Buenos Aires were reunified in 1861, which ceased Alberdi's work as ambassador.
-He opposed the War of the Triple Alliance, and began a controversy about it with president Bartolomé Mitre.
-In this time he began to write El crimen de la guerra, a book that he did not finish and was published posthumously in 1895.
+He opposed the War of the Triple Alliance and began a controversy about it with president Bartolomé Mitre.
+Around this time, he began to write El crimen de la guerra, a book that he did not finish and was published posthumously in 1895.

 Late life

 Alberdi returned to Argentina in 1879, after more than forty years living abroad.
-He had been appointed representative for Tucuman, but was rejected during the rebellion of Carlos Tejedor against Julio Argentino Roca.
+He had been appointed representative for Tucuman but was rejected during the rebellion of Carlos Tejedor against Julio Argentino Roca.
 The civil war ended in 1880 with the federalization of Buenos Aires.
 Alberdi had received a number of recognitions by this time.
 The village of Alberdi in Santa Fe Province (which was later incorporated to Rosario as Barrio Alberdi) was named after him, and President Roca sent a bill to Congress to have all of Alberdi's works published.
 The newspaper La Nación, established by Mitre, criticized those recognitions.
 Alberdi was sent to Europe, he had a stroke during the journey.
 His health rapidly declined, and he died near Paris on June 19, 1884.

 Legacy

-Juan Bautista Alberdi was one of the most notable exponents of the 1837 generation, which allowed to imagine and begin the construction of a prosperous Argentina with full freedoms.
+Juan Bautista Alberdi was one of the most notable exponents of the 1837 generation, which made it possible to imagine and begin the construction of a prosperous Argentina with full freedoms.
 In the field of ideas, Alberdi achieved victory and bequeathed to all Argentines a country project, a model of organization and coexistence based on rules, norms, values and ethics.
 He is also recognized as a great jurist.

-His political as well as his economic projects are supported by contemporary Argentine liberal and libertarian economists such as Javier Milei, José Luis Espert, Agustín Etchebarne, Roberto Cachanosky among others.
+His political and economic projects are supported by contemporary Argentine classical liberal and libertarian economists such as Javier Milei, Agustín Etchebarne, Roberto Cachanosky among others.